enewton3/launch-counter/README.md

 ## Change Log
  Use this section to document what changes were made and the reasoning behind those changes.

+ - Maybe add agency and other details instead of long details.
+Paragraph long details don't look great.
+Single or double line ones do.

  ## Important Inclusion
  ![space](/assets/spacecore.jpeg "spacecore")